MD Admissions

 Technical Standards

-Communication Candidates must be able to communicate effectively and efficiently with patients, their families, health care personnel, colleagues, faculty, staff, and all other individuals with whom they come in contact.
-Candidates must be able to read and write in standard format, and must be able to interact with computers when necessary in rendering patient care.
-Candidates must obtain a medical history in a timely fashion, must be able to record information accurately and clearly in a written patient work-up, and orally present the work-up in a focused manner to other healthcare professionals.
-Candidates must be able to listen carefully and develop rapport with patients and their families, in order to elicit information and perform appropriate examinations; observe patients attentively; perceive changes in mood, activity and posture; and interpret non-verbal communication such as facial expressions, affects, and body language.
-Candidates must communicate effectively and efficiently in English with other health care professionals in a variety of patient settings.
+Communication Candidates must be able to read and write in standard format, communicate effectively and efficiently in English, and interact with computers when necessary, in rendering patient care.
+Candidates must exhibit interpersonal skills to enable effective caregiving of patients, including the ability to communicate effectively with all members of a multidisciplinary health care team, patients, and those supporting patients.
+Candidates must be able to obtain a medical history in a timely fashion, record information accurately and clearly in a written patient work-up and orally present the work-up in a focused manner to other healthcare professionals.
+Candidates must be able to listen carefully and develop rapport with patients and their families in order to elicit information and perform appropriate examinations; observe patients attentively; perceive changes in mood, activity, and posture; and interpret non-verbal communication such as facial expressions, affect, and body language.
+These skills may be achieved through assistive technology or reasonable accommodations that allow candidates to perform these essential tasks.

 Secondary Application